 • Lower back pain

-• Swelling of one or both legs or shortness of breath due to a blood clot.
-For some young or middle-aged men, developing a blood clot may be the first sign of testicular cancer
+• Swelling of one or both legs or shortness of breath due to a blood clot

-• Shortness of breath, chest pain, and blood in sputum or phlegm can be symptoms of later stage of testicular cancer due to spread to lungs
+• Shortness of breath, chest pain, and blood in sputum or phlegm (when cancer has spread to the lungs)

 Types Of Testicular Cancer

-• Nonseminoma: Nonsemina is a tumour that has a tendency to develop in the earlier stages of life.
-Later it grows in size and spreads rapidly in the body.
+This type is usually seen at earlier stages of life.
+Later, it grows in size and spreads rapidly throughout the body.
 Nonseminoma tumours tend to involve the lymph nodes.
-There are different types of non-seminoma tumours including embryonal carcinoma, yolk sac tumour, choriocarcinoma, and teratoma.
+There are different types of non-seminoma tumours, like:

 Causes Of Testicular Cancer